Tax News

 Auto-enrolment Pension Scheme.
 Payroll.
 Retirement Pension.
 No Income Tax Relief.
 Employers, Employees and Directors

-Today, 7th October 2024, the Minister for Social Protection announced that the pensions auto-enrolment scheme will commence on 30th September 2025.
-From that date, employers must automatically enroll eligible workers into a workplace pension scheme, as part of a Government initiative, aimed at boosting retirement savings.
 This government retirement savings system is for employees who are not already contributing into a pension scheme through their payroll.
 The Automatic Enrolment Retirement Savings Systems Act 2024 was signed into law on 9th July of 2024 and a commencement order was signed on 30th September 2024.
-This scheme involves mandatory employer and employee contributions into a pension fund in addition to a Government top up.
-With this new auto-enrolment scheme, most workers will now be entitled to (i) their own pension plus (ii) the State Pension on retirement.
+This scheme involves mandatory employer and employee making contributions into a pension fund, in addition to a Government top up.
+As a result, with this new auto-enrolment scheme, most workers will now be entitled to:

-Under this new Act:
+Under this new Act, the following apply:

 • Contributions will be made by (i) the employee, (ii) the employer and (iii) the Government.